fabianwilflingsederxxxl/techstack-tutorial/06-ssr-helmet/Readme.md

 This file is where we deal with requests and responses.
 The calls to business logic are externalized to a different `controller` module.

 **Note**: You will find a lot of React Router examples using `*` as the route on the server, leaving the entire routing handling to React Router.
-Since all requests go through the same function, that makes it inconvenient to implement MVC-style pages.
-Instead of doing that, we're here explicitly declaring the routes and their dedicated responses, to be able to fetch data from the database and pass it to a given page easily.
+Since all requests go through the same function, this makes it inconvenient to implement MVC-style pages.
+Instead of doing that, we're here explicitly declaring the routes and their dedicated responses to be able to fetch data from the database and pass it to a given page easily.

 **Create** a `src/server/controller.js` file containing: